Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 - Physical Activities for 3 Year Olds

-- How to Encourage Your Child to Keep Learning in the Summer
+- How to Keep Kids Learning in the Summer

 Don’t forget: Join my newsletter and grab these sample worksheets below—at no cost to you: